DONATING AFTER A LOSS

 If you would like more information or have questions on how to manage your milk supply please contact a local lactation consultant or NorthernStar Mothers Milk Bank for support.

-Our Starry Night mural was created to honour the memory of a baby who has passed away and whose family has chosen to donate their breast milk to NorthernStar.
+Our Starry Night mural in our office was created to honour the memory of all babies who have passed away and whose family has chosen to donate their breast milk to NorthernStar.

 A few times a year, local artists at Workshop Studios in Calgary come together to handmake the beautiful stars that are featured.
 Each star is unique and special, just like the little ones they were created for.